U8NWXD/oppia-wiki/Overview-of-the-Oppia-codebase.md

 If you aren't too familiar with web servers, you might be wondering what terms like "frontend" and "backend" mean.
 Here's a quick primer.

-Suppose you want to view the profile page of the Oppia user `sean`, so you point your browser to https://www.oppia.org/profile/sean.
+Suppose you want to view the profile page of the Oppia user `oppialearner`, so you point your browser to `/profile/oppialearner`.
+If you start a local development server and create a user with username `oppialearner`, you can see this page at http://localhost:8181/profile/oppialearner.
 This diagram illustrates what happens:

 ![UML sequence diagram showing a website frontend and backend](images/overview/anatomy.png)